moncefdhk999/ckan/doc/maintaining/configuration.rst

  who.timeout = 3600

-Default value: None
+Default value: yes

 This defines how long (in seconds) until a user is logged out after a period of inactivity.
 If the setting isn't defined, the session doesn't expire.
-Not active by default.
+Act active by default.

 .. _who.httponly: